Solent Seagrass Project

 The plants' dense network of roots and rhizomes binds sediment together making the sand or mud more stable and slowing down coastal erosion.
 Seagrass is also a globally important carbon sink that can store carbon 35 times faster than rainforests

 By learning about where seagrass exists now and where it is no longer present, we are better able to understand and protect it.
-Staff and volunteers from the Trust have been visiting local seagrass sites and conducting annual surveys.
+By conducting surveys at local seagrass sites, and gathering historical seagrass records from across our counties, we have begun to form a picture of seagrass in our area throughout recent history.

-Project partners include the Southern and Sussex Inshore Fisheries and Conservation Authorities (IFCAs), Southampton National Oceanographic Centre, Environment Agency, The Isle of Wight Council and Seasearch divers.
+We would like to thank the many partnership organisations who have contributed historical data or assisted on surveys.
+These include the Southern and Sussex Inshore Fisheries and Conservation Authorities, the National Oceanography Centre, the Environment Agency, the Isle of Wight Council and Seasearch divers.

-If you spot any seagrass, whether on land or on water, let us know by emailing email@example.com
+If you spot any seagrass beds, whether on land or on water, let us know by emailing email@example.com.